KobiSaada/TaskManagementSystem/README.md

+Here's an improved version of your README with grammatical and syntax corrections, as well as some slight expansions for clarity:

+---

-# Task Management System API
+# Task Management System API:chart_with_upwards_trend:

 ## Objective

 Develop a RESTful API for a simple task management system that allows users to manage projects and tasks.
-User authentication will be implemented using AWS Cognito.
-The code should be clean, well-documented, and adhere to best practices.
+User authentication is implemented using AWS Cognito.

 ## Assignment Requirements

-### Project Setup
+### Frameworks & Databases

 1. **Initialize Project:**
    - Set up a Node.js project using TypeScript.
-   - Use Express.js or another Node.js framework.
+   - Use Express.js as the framework.

 2. **Database Interaction:**
    - Utilize Mongoose as the ORM for MongoDB.